Danny-Devs/gitlify/docs/testing_strategy.md

 ## Conclusion

-This testing strategy provides a comprehensive approach to ensure the quality and reliability of the Gist of Git application.
+This testing strategy provides a comprehensive approach to ensure the quality and reliability of the CodeGrok application.
 By implementing these testing practices, we can confidently deliver new features and improvements while maintaining a stable and secure application.